kiancross/unifed/README.md

 order to access the report, you should log into Codecov using your GitHub account.

-**Always run `make checks` before making or pushing code to a pull request and ensure the checks pass.
+**Always run `yarn checks` before making or pushing code to a pull request and ensure the checks pass.
 This preserves our limited GitHub action minutes.**

 ## Synchronisation to School's GitLab